-National Sea Grant College Program Focus areas are intersections where Sea Grant's key capabilities, programs and resources are designed to address and respond to the nation's most urgent ocean, coastal, and Great Lakes' needs.
-By addressing focus, Sea Grant aims to make communities resilient to severe events-such as drought, hurricanes, and fisheries declines-as well as changing conditions as a result of climate change.

-Annual work plans for research, extension, education and communications address the strategies for achieving these outcomes.
+To address the overarching Program Objectives, NYSG has adopted four programmatic Focus Areas.
+Within each Focus Area there are one or more program Goals.
+Outcomes are identified for each of these Goals.

+NYSG's Focus Areas are informed by those of the National Sea Grant College Program.
+Focus Areas are intersections where Sea Grant's key capabilities, programs and resources are designed to address and respond to the nation's most urgent ocean, coastal, and Great Lakes' needs.
+Cross-cutting these Focus Areas is the aim to enhance community resilience by addressing variable environmental conditions due to climate change - such as shifting and/or declining natural resources and severe events like hurricanes and droughts.
+A national framework of Focus Areas enables the Sea Grant network to establish overarching priorities across the National Sea Grant College Program while providing the ability to report accomplishments, impacts and outcomes related to those priorities as individual State Sea Grant programs as well as collectively across the network.
+Individual programs may choose not to participate in all of the national-level Focus Areas and goals.
+State program strategies are aligned with the national network, but participation in individual focus areas, goals and performance measures to assess success in achieving goals are determined after consultation with local and regional stakeholders and advisors.
+This iterative and flexible planning process allows for local level input to identify and develop priorities and measures of most relevance to the state as well as address emerging issues while assuring alignment with national strategies.

+In this plan, NYSG adopts and is active in the four Focus Areas contained in the National Sea Grant Network Strategic Plan for 2018-2021 (and 2022-23).
+Most of the Goals within the NYSG Focus Areas are derived from the goals expressed in the 2018-2021 National Sea Grant Network Strategic Plan, but are particularized by and reflect the specific issues and needs expressed by NYSG stakeholders.
+Annual work plans for research, extension, education and communications address the strategies for achieving the Plan's Goals, Actions, and Outcomes under each Focus Area.
 These specific strategies allow NYSG to respond to new and emerging issues within the four Focus Areas.

-A national framework of focus areas enables the network to establish overarching priorities for the National Sea Grant College Program while providing consolidation of accomplishments, impacts and outcomes related to those priorities (i.e. "top-down" and "bottom-up" approach).
-Individual State Sea Grant programs may choose not to participate in all of the focus areas and goals.
-State program strategies are aligned with the national network, but participation in individual focus areas, goals and performance measures to assess success in achieving goals are determined after consultation with local and regional stakeholders and advisors.
-This iterative and flexible planning process allows for local level input to identify and develop measures to address emerging issues while assuring alignment with national strategies.
-In this plan, NYSG adopts and is active in the four Focus Areas contained in the National Sea Grant Network Strategic Plan for 2018-2021.
-Most of the goals subsumed by these Focus Area are derived from the goals expressed in the 2018-2021 National Sea Grant Network Strategic Plan, but are particularized by and reflect the specific issues and needs in the general Focus Area expressed by NYSG stakeholders.
+Below are the Focus Areas, Goals, Actions and Outcomes for this plan.

+During the review for the 2022-2023 Strategic Planning Light process the importance of the links between ecological and habitat function and coastal protection from hazards were highlighted as appearing to be too separated in the plan (i.e. in different Focus Areas).
+NYSG acknowledges the integrated nature of these (and other) activities, and supports management measures and other research-based tools and methods that achieve multiple benefits that cross Focus Areas.
+And in fact operationally there is intersection.
+As such we report activities related to more fundamentally integrated topics such as natural and nature-based shoreline features under both Focus Areas.
+Similarly climate change impacts and adaption is cross-cutting and addressed across multiple Focus Areas.